Search For a Counterpart to the Subsolar Mass Gravitational Wave Candidate S251112cm: Possible Progenitor Systems Of Subsolar Mass Mergers

 We spectroscopically followed up on a total of six candidates using the Goodman High-Throughput Spectrograph \citep{Clemens04} on the 4.1 m Southern Astrophysical Research (SOAR) Telescope to classify these transients or their host galaxies (program PIs: (1) Bom and (2) Bommireddy).
 We show all follow-up spectra in Figure~\ref{fig:spectra} with the target, source classification, and measured redshift for each source.
 Our observations are compiled in Table~\ref{tab:spectra}.
 We processed all SOAR spectra following standard procedures with {\tt pypeit} \citep{pypeit:joss_arXiv,pypeit:joss_pub,pypeit:zenodo} using dome flat and arc lamp observations taken on the same night and instrumental configuration.
 Each spectrum was calibrated using a sensitivity function derived from a standard star spectrum obtained on the same night and corrected for telluric absorption.
 We systematically classified each spectrum using {\tt SNID-SAGE} \citep{snid_sage_2025} to derive their spectroscopic type and redshift.

 We obtained optical spectra of two of the four \texttt{TROVE}-identified candidates (AT\,2025adgp, AT\,2025adhs), and find them consistent with a SN\,Ia at $z = 0.046\pm0.003$ and SN\,II at $z = 0.044\pm0.003$, respectively; we released these redshifts and classifications by GCN shortly thereafter \citep{gcn42796} and reported all to TNS.
 We later obtained a spectrum of a third candidate (AT\,2025adhf), finding it consistent with a SN\,Ia at $z=0.098\pm0.003$, also released in a GCN \citep{gcn42724}.
-On the same night, we pursued three other candidates (AT\,2025adim, AT\,2025adiw, AT\,2025adjf) with notable scores and host galaxies consistent with the GW localization volume \citep{gcn42724}.
+On the same night, we pursued three other candidates (AT\,2025adim, AT\,2025adiw, SN\,2025adjf) with notable scores and host galaxies consistent with the GW localization volume \citep{gcn42724}.
 We classify both AT\,2025adim and AT\,2025adiw as SNe\,Ia, at $z=0.091\pm0.003$ and $z=0.165\pm0.002$, respectively.
-We were unable to obtain a spectrum of AT\,2025adjf itself, so we obtained a spectrum of its host galaxy, measuring $z=0.124\pm0.002$.
+We were initially unable to obtain a spectrum of AT\,2025adjf itself, so we obtained a spectrum of its host galaxy, measuring $z=0.124\pm0.002$.
+We later re-reduced its spectrum and were able to classify it as a SN Ia at the same redshift \citep{santos26_SN2025adjf}.
 Based on these classifications and distances well outside the GW localization volume, we disqualify all six candidates as viable counterparts.

 We also acquired a spectrum of one candidate (AT\,2025adiz) with Binospec on the 6.5 m MMT \citep{Fabricant2019}.
 Observation of this spectrum was triggered by the SAGUARO team using the {\tt PyMMT} package \citep{Shrestha2024}.
 As with other candidates, AT\,2025adiz had a noteworthy score and potential host with an uncertain photometric $z$.
 We find AT\,2025adiz consistent with a SN\,Ia at $z = 0.132 \pm 0.002$, outside the localization volume for S251112cm, disqualifying it.